IBM/asoc-devops-tooling/jenkins/README.md

 # IBM Application Security on Cloud Jenkins Integrations
 ---
-The files located in this folder are end to end automation using the [Application Security on Cloud service](https://www.ibm.com/us-en/marketplace/application-security-on-cloud/resources) to run **SAST (Static Application Security Testing)** against source code orchestrated with [Jenkins](https://jenkins.io/).
+The files located in this folder are end to end automation using the [IBM Application Security on Cloud service](http://ibm.biz/ASoCLinkFromGitRepo) to run **SAST (Static Application Security Testing)** against source code orchestrated with [Jenkins](https://jenkins.io/).

-**It is imperative that we know the the most about the security status of our code before leaving Source Control Management systems and shipping code further down the pipeline.**
+**It is imperative that we know the most about the security status of our code before leaving Source Control Management systems and shipping code further down the pipeline.**

 Below are [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) templates using the [Scripted Pipeline Syntax](https://jenkins.io/doc/book/pipeline/#scripted-pipeline-fundamentals) and guides to help you implement this control before entering continuous integration.